DevExpress/devextreme-demos/JSDemos/Demos/Charts/HierarchicalDataStructure/description.md

 To bind data to the component, assign the collection of objects to the TreeMap's [dataSource](/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/#dataSource) property.

-Once you assign the data source, specify the [valueField](/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/#valueField) and [labelField](/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/#labelField).
+Once you assign the data source, specify the [valueField](/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/#valueField) and [labelField](/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/#labelField) properties.
 If you specify these properties, the component can determine the object fields that indicate TreeMap labels and values in the collection.
 The default values for these properties are `value` and `name`, respectively.

 If your data is hierarchical, you also need to specify the [childrenField](/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/#childrenField) property.
 The default [childrenField](/Documentation/ApiReference/UI_Components/dxTreeMap/Configuration/#childrenField) property value is `items`.
 You can use these data field names to arrange your collection as shown in this demo.